Less knowledge, more power: Uninformed can be vital to democracy, study finds

 The researchers developed three models that initially revealed and described how uninformed individuals restore popular power.
 The modeling work was based on a computational tool developed in Couzin's lab that predicts and explains animal group behavior based on various forms of social interaction among group members.
 Couzin first reported the model in the journal Nature in 2005.

-For the current work in Science, Couzin worked with, from Princeton, second author Christos Ioannou, a former postdoctoral fellow in Couzin's lab who is now a research fellow at the University of Bristol.
-In addition to Leonard, co-authors also included postdoctoral researcher Colin Torney and doctoral student Andrew Hartnett, both in Couzin's lab; and professor Simon Levin, the Moffett Professor of Biology and co-author of the 2005 Nature paper.
+For the current work in Science, Couzin worked with, from Princeton, second author Christos Ioannou, a former postdoctoral fellow in Couzin's lab who is now a research fellow at the University of Bristol; postdoctoral researcher Colin Torney and doctoral student Andrew Hartnett, both in Couzin's lab; and professors Simon Levin, the Moffett Professor of Biology and co-author of the 2005 Nature paper, and Naomi Leonard, the Edwin S. Wilsey Professor of Mechanical and Aerospace Engineering.
 The team also included Güven Demirel, a researcher at the Max Planck Institute for the Physics of Complex Systems; Thilo Gross, an engineering lecturer at the University of Bristol; and Larissa Conradt, a visiting researcher at the University of Cambridge.

 The models showed that even the presence of one or two uninformed individuals caused an immediate change in the group's behavior, even in groups with the most adamant minority.
 This figure shows the effect of the uninformed on the four animal groups by strength of the minority opinion, with black being the least intense and red indicating the most.
 In the red group, the majority nonetheless took back control with less than 10 uninformed individuals present.
 Around 20 uninformed individuals, however, all four groups begin to experience "noise," which the researchers describe as a state where too many uninformed individuals result in a lack of leadership.
 (Image by Science/AAAS)